Holiday Party Icebreakers for Every Special Get-Together

 Horror movies are a popular viewing choice for many people, especially around Halloween.
 Play an icebreaker that takes advantage of this.
 Ask everyone to share what kind of monster they would want to be in a horror movie and why.
 Guests with really creative imaginations can get this Halloween party game off to a spooky start.

 Play a faux Mad-Libs game for Thanksgiving.
 Write up a short comical story about how the turkey came to be on your table, leaving out certain words.
-Going around the room, ask everyone for a word, whether it is an adjective, person, place or feelings.
+Going around the room, ask everyone for a word, whether it is an adjective, person, place, or feeling.
 Fill in the story with everyone's answers and read aloud the hilarious tale.

 Questions to Break the Ice